Silversunset01/dbm/FAQ.md

 ## There are things I want to do but I do not have actions for them.
 You can use the run-script action to create your own custom actions using javascript & Discord.js.
 Or you can download mods which are user-created actions that are available for use.
 You can type `!info mods` in the discord server or visit https://dbm-mods.xyz/

+## Why won't anyone help me make a kick / ban / dm all command?
+Inviting your bot to a server and then using it to kick, ban, or DM all users is abuse of your bot (and probably the Discord API rules) that we will not assist with.

 ## My bot isn't doing what I expect.
 You may have created a command that it can't interperate, or there is a corrupted file in the folder.